tnovau/markdown-cv/index.md

 `Apr 2019 - Today`
 __ALTRAN(Axa Assistance Client)__

-- Mantainance of a .NET Framework backend app writed in C#.
+- Mantainance of a .NET Framework backend app with C#.
 - Mantainance of a React-Redux frontend app writed using js.
 - Unit tests implementation from scratch, sometimes using TDD.
 - Integration tests implementation from scratch.